tidb-incubator/tide/doc/guide.md

 Open any repo in VSCode, for example tidb, then choose menu "File / Add Folder to Workspace...", add other repo folders to VSCode.
 The VSCode will automatically organize them as a untitled workspace.

+> Note: again, you don't need to add all repos, just the repos you want to develop.

 ![add-folder-to-workspace](./add-folder-to-workspace.jpg)

 ![untitled-workspace](./untitled-workspace.jpg)